kernel-cyrus/linux-sublime/README.md

-# Explore Kernel Code with Sublime
+# Explore Kernel Source Code with Sublime

 It is a guide for setting up linux kernel source code exploring environment with Sublime.